 Most nutriti0n experts now say that while exercise is an important part of staying healthy and fighting obesity, diet and nutrition are the most important components.

 While Fitzgerald denied that she ever downplayed nutrition in favor of exercise after Coca-Cola’s $1 million gift, she didn’t directly address the issue when commenting to Healthline in August.

 Multiple studies, including several conducted by the CDC, have concluded that sugar-filled beverages such as Coke are a significant contributor to childhood obesity, heart disease, and type 2 diabetes.

-The CDC’s website says, “Frequently drinking sugar-sweetened beverages is associated with weight gain/obesity, type 2 diabetes, heart disease, kidney diseases, nonalcoholic liver disease, tooth decay and cavities, and gout, a type of arthritis.”
+The CDC’s says, “Frequently drinking sugar-sweetened beverages is associated with weight gain/obesity, type 2 diabetes, heart disease, kidney diseases, nonalcoholic liver disease, tooth decay and cavities, and gout, a type of arthritis.”

 The CDC sent Healthline a statement by Fitzgerald addressing whether she would accept future funding from Coca-Cola or other corporations for any CDC program.

 “Where there’s science to support public health measures, I am a champion for those efforts.
 For public-private partnerships, I believe that finding common ground and voluntarily working together has been successful and sustainable,” she said in the statement.

 As CDC director, she continued, “I am committed to evidence-based recommendations and education, including those that support healthy nutrition.”